 Vocal Ensemble: allows students the opportunity to participate in a vocal music program focusing both on developing ensemble singing skills, as well as improving general musicianship.
 The group sings music of various styles, ranging from pop to American folk music, as well as more traditional choral pieces.
 The Sixth Grade Chorus performs in both the Winter and Spring Vocal/Instrumental Concerts.

 QUARTERLY 8TH GRADE CLASS—COMPOSITION AND DESIGN: WHAT YOUR EYE SEES AND HOW TO CHANGE IT In this art class, students will begin by learning how an artist uses the principles of design to arrange their images on the page.
 Students will paint, draw, use mixed media and create collages.
 They will learn how they can trick the eye of the viewer by studying Op-art, Pointilism and Trompe-l’oeil realism.
 The course will also focus on the artists, M.C.
 Escher, Victor Vasarely, Georges Seurat, Fillip Brunelleschi, amongst others.

-Mission Statement: Design Arts and Sciences Department is a multi-disciplinary program, providing students the technology, resources and mind-set to creatively move from abstraction to artifact.
+Mission Statement: The Art and Design Department is a multi-disciplinary program, providing students the technology, resources and mind-set to creatively move from abstraction to artifact.

 MIDDLE SCHOOL PHOTOGRAPHY & FILM MAKING is designed to equip students with the skills necessary to develop and then create a film.
 Beginning with a study of photography and photoshop, students progress to project-based experiences that help them to write, critique, film, edit, and produce cinema rooted in a story that they develop.
 Assessment will consist of photography presentation and critiquing, individual and group presentations (both traditional and media-based), and use of digital technologies.